Will This Charge Cost You Your Job? What the Law Actually Says [2026]

 Common licensing board scenarios:

-Mandatory self-reporting: Many boards require licensees to report arrests, charges, or convictions within a specific timeframe — often 30 days, sometimes less.
+Mandatory self-reporting: Many boards require licensees to report arrests, charges, or convictions within a specific timeframe.
+Often a matter of weeks, sometimes less.
 Failure to report is often treated as a separate violation that can be worse than the underlying charge.

 Automatic triggers: Certain charge types trigger automatic board review.
 For healthcare professionals, substance-related charges almost always result in investigation.
 For CDL holders, a DUI can mean immediate disqualification regardless of the criminal case outcome.